Just three candidates remain in the race to become Labour's next leader, with party members due to start voting on 24 February.

-Those who join the party or become affiliated supporters before 20 January will be eligible to vote.
+Those who joined the party or become affiliated supporters before 20 January will be eligible to vote.

-Registered supporters - who are not full party members - will have 48 hours from 14-16 January to secure a vote by paying £25.
+Registered supporters - who are not full party members - had 48 hours from 14-16 January to secure a vote by paying £25.

 How does the vote work?

 They are cast on a one-member, one-vote basis.

 Voters fill in a preferential ballot, meaning they rank the candidates in order of preference.